noclue/vim_rs/mcp/server/guides/VIM_RS_WORKFLOW_GUIDE.md

 When building vim_rs applications, use these resources in order:

 1. **API Reference** (semantic_search, search_methods, search_types, search_enums)
-   - WHAT exists: method signatures, types, enums
+   - WHAT exists: managed objects, methods, types, enums
    - Use to find the correct Rust types and method names

 2. **Code Examples** (list_examples, get_example, search_examples)